 How can energy production and the wise use of wetlands co-exist?

-Dick Benschop, President Director of Shell Netherlands, stressed the value of the science and expertise offered by Wetlands International in improving Shell’s environmental performance.
-Highlighting our collaboration conserving Brunei’s peatlands and our work characterising the different Arctic wetlands and ecosystems in Canada, he noted our contributions to understanding the value of these landscapes for both people and nature where Shell works.
-Read more on how we work with Shell.
+Dick Benschop, President Director of Shell Netherlands, stressed the value of the science and expertise offered by Wetlands International for Shell’s efforts to improve environmental performance.
+Highlighting collaborative work to conserve Brunei’s peatlands and Wetlands International’s work characterising the different Arctic wetlands and ecosystems in Canada, he noted our contributions to understanding the value of these landscapes for both people and nature.

 How can wetlands and water balancing contribute to improve water security?

 Michael Dickstein, Global Director Sustainable Development at Heineken illustrated the business case for investing in wetlands with a glass of beer – which is 95% water.
 With growing water scarcity, Heineken recognises the value of working in partnerships in order ensure the water security of its operations.
 Read more about how we engage with companies.

 What is the potential for nature and business collaboration to make a positive difference?